0xDL01/B.A.S.H/README.md

 Scripts to automate

-# 🕶️ Ghost Timer — DemonLion Edition
+# 🕶️ Ghost Timer — 0xDL01 Edition

 **Ghost Timer** is a stealth-mode automation script that activates full-system Tor routing for a chosen time period (minutes or hours), then disables it automatically.
 This is your personal cloak — built for cyber operatives, ethical hackers, and digital ghosts
 ## 🔥 Why This Exists